 Financial Member means a Member who has paid all annual membership fees due and payable under clause 13.

+General Member means a member of the Association pursuant to subclause 10.1.

 General Meeting means the AGM or any Extraordinary General Meeting of the Association.

-Immediate Past President means a person appointed as immediate past president of the Association pursuant to sub-clause
+Immediate Past President means a person appointed as immediate past president of the Association pursuant to the terms of clause 27.

 Journal of Physiotherapy Editorial Board means the Board responsible for the management of the editorial content of the Journal of Physiotherapy.